 Fire safety: In hot pursuit of secure fire detectors

-Thanks to the high-tech research from the Siemens Building Technologies Division in Zug, Switzerland – where fire alarm systems are developed and tested in the brand-new, on-site FireLab – fire detectors reliably protect people and buildings.
+Thanks to the high-tech research at Siemens in Zug, Switzerland – where fire alarm systems are developed and tested in the brand-new, on-site FireLab – fire detectors reliably protect people and buildings.

 On the 28th of October 2016 the Royal Clarence in Exeter fell victim to the flames.
 Early that morning a gigantic fire broke out in England’s oldest hotel, and 120 firefighters were dispatched to the scene.
 But their attempt to extinguish the fire was useless.
 The Royal Clarence, together with many neighboring buildings, burned down to the foundation walls.
 A sad event – but not a rare one: worldwide, every twelfth hotel is badly affected by fire.
 And in Great Britain alone, fire destroys at least seven historical buildings a month, among them historical hotels like the Royal Clarence.